It’s been an inspiring and productive few weeks having met some very ambitious people who want to make a difference with their business ideas.

 Yet in this age of unrelenting perfectionism and happy-speak, we are led to believe that the two don’t sit well together.

 In business, we are taught to be bullet proof, never vulnerable.
-There is a constant pressure to excel in all our endeavours and never show ‘weakness’.
+There is a constant pressure to never show ‘weakness’.
 We must win the favour of our peers.
 We must impress.
-We must come across as strong.
+We must jump through hoops.
 And we must rarely make a mistake for fear of what others might think.
-That mental hammer is hitting our heads but by god we are never going to show it.
+That mental hammer is hitting our heads but by god we must never show it.

 And what happens?

-We batten down the hatches and joylessly pitch and communicate from one business conversation to the next.
-We may hope to come across as powerful and slick, but we can actually sound flat.
+We batten down the hatches and joylessly communicate from one business conversation to the next.
+We may hope to come across as powerful and slick, but we actually sound flat.
 We find ourselves talking at people rather than to them, and we fail to inspire.

-So next time you pitch an idea or present your business, can you dare to peel away a little of the corporate façade?
-Can you take a risk, drop the jargon and simply speak to your audience human-to-human?
-You still have to know your stuff, but can you actually relate?
-Can you dare to be real?
+So next time you pitch an idea or present your business, can you dare to peel away the corporate façade and be your natural human self?
+Can you bravely take a risk, drop the script and speak simply human-to-human?
+You still have to know your stuff, but now with the added capacity to relate.
+This is a rare skill these days given so many people live online and have the lost the strength of character to engage with others face-to-face.

-Some of the greatest orators of all time had the power to be vulnerable and relatable.
-They dared to share a genuine dream and a heartfelt vision for the future.
+Some of the greatest orators of all time had the power to be both vulnerable and strong, and thus relatable.
+They dared share a genuine dream and a heartfelt vision for the future.
 Martin Luther King did this.
 Imagine speaking with that level of passion?
 You could literally move an entire nation of people.